Sumanthvu/git-practice-weekend-2025/MISC.md

 git config --global alias.s status
 ```

 You can replace `s` with anything other alias.
+git config --global alias.co checkout
+git config --global alias.br branch

  The `--global` flag tells git that we want this setting to be applied everywhere.

 ## gitconfig